fbpx

 In-Person Experience Additional Pay

 Individuals who have worked for SSP in the past receive additional pay according to the number of years they have served on staff in-person.
 This pay is received regardless of whether you have done a particular job before or not.
-It is based on 7 weeks of volunteers and may be reduced for those who have partial summer employment.

 • 1 year: $200 additional pay